suvash/hulaaki/README.md

 - SSL/TLS support available.
 - Automatic Ping based on keep alive timeout.
 - Internal packet id generation for control packets with variable header.

+## Naming

+Hulaaki(pronouced as who-laa-key) is the phonetic spelling of the word हुलाकी in Nepali, which translates to postman.

 ## Usage